bitsnnfl2021/bitsnnfl2021.github.io/_posts/2020-02-13-learning-convolutional-networks-for-content-weighted-image-compression.md

 **Task:**

 1\.
 Implement the autoencoder proposed in the paper without the importance map branch and without the binarizer.
+You are expected to learn and present all the ideas from the paper, even the ones that you are not presenting.

 2\.
 Implement the proper dataloader with any 2 data augmentation techniques.